Guide · AI visibility

 If you run the audit twice a week apart, you'll notice the answers aren't identical — and that's the most important thing to understand about AI recommendations.
 They vary by phrasing (different wording, different shortlist), by session (the same question can resolve differently minutes apart), and over time (models update; the sources they lean on change; competitors do work that moves them).
 An HVAC company named in "best HVAC in Austin" might vanish from "who fixes air conditioning fast in Austin" — same firm, same city, different words.

 This is why a single lucky check breeds false confidence and a single unlucky one breeds needless panic.
-What you're really trying to measure is a rate: across all your phrasings and all three models, how often are you named?
-That rate — watched over weeks — is the honest metric.
-It's the same logic behind a formal AI visibility score: measure the pattern, never the coincidence.
+Measure the pattern: how often you appear, how the model describes you, where you are positioned and whether those signals move over time.
+Then use recurring citations and disclosed retrieval searches to investigate the movement.
+That is the logic behind formal AI visibility tracking: measure the distribution, never the coincidence.

 The real lever